rust-lang/rustc-perf/collector/benchmarks/README.md

   one in the Rust ecosystem.
 - **clap-3.1.6**: A command line argument parser.
 A crate used by many Rust programs.
-- **image-0.24.1**: Basic image processing functions and methods for converting to and from various image formats.
-Used often in graphics programming.
-- **clap-rs**: A command line argument parser.
-A crate used by many Rust programs.
 - **cranelift-codegen**: The largest crate from a code generator.
 Used by Firefox.
 - **cranelift-codegen-0.82.1**: The largest crate from a code generator.
 Used by